SECONDHAND DEALER LICENSING

 How does this protect me?
 First, it protects you by knowing this process makes it difficult for a thief to unlawfully attempt to sell stolen goods.
 Around half of all burglaries are committed by juveniles.
 The law prohibits any purchases involving a minor.

-Secondly, because there is a background check to assure the applicant has not had any criminal associations, the law filters out criminal business ownerships in community.
+Secondly, because there is a background check to assure the applicant has not had any criminal associations, the law filters out criminal business ownerships in the community.

 Lastly, you and the community will have a sense of assurance and confidence that the items sold at your business have been acquired legally.